Skip to main content

 Next step

-Pick 5 roles on /jobs you’d be excited to land.
+Pick 5 roles on the in-app matching dashboard you’d be excited to land.
 Build interview stories that match the responsibilities in those postings—then practice until they’re smooth.